76th Siege Battery, Royal Garrison Artillery: Ypres

 On 29 May the battery was ordered to dismount its guns and move north.
 It took up position at Potton Farm near Poperinghe, behind the Ypres Salient.
 It now came under 70th HAG in VIII Corps.
 This was part of Second Army, which was preparing for the Battle of Messines, and although the corps was not scheduled to attack its artillery assisted the preparations.
 76th Siege Bty was engaged in CB work against batteries in the St Julien area, north of the sector to be attacked.
 It had problems with US-manufactured shells that included a large number of 'duds', and it came under hostile shrapnel fire, suffering a number of casualties.
-Once the attack had been delivered on 7 June, VIII Corps was withdrawn and on 11 June the battery transferred to 90th HAG under the command of XVIII Corps in Fifth Army but the new position at Ypres Cavalry Barracks was actually in XIX Corps' area.Becke, Pt 4, pp. 111–20.Edmonds, 1917, Vol II, pp. 33, 107–8.90th Bde War Diary 1917–19, TNA file WO 95/397/1.
+Once the attack had been delivered on 7 June, VIII Corps was withdrawn and on 11 June the battery transferred to 90th HAG under the command of XVIII Corps in Fifth Army but the new position at Ypres Cavalry Barracks was actually in XIX Corps' area.

 At the end of June the battery was brought up to a strength of six howitzers when it was joined by a section (2 officers and 32 other ranks (ORs)) from 356th Siege Bty, which had also been formed with a cadre from the Essex & Suffolk RGA.
 Although the battery continued its CB shoots, the working parties preparing the new positions in the open at the cavalry barracks were hindered by enemy shelling and suffered a number of casualties.
 When the first four guns were moved up they came under fire from German guns directed by aircraft, over 3000 rounds of ammunition being destroyed in a fire on 4 July when two men were killed and over 30 wounded, including Maj Cobbold; all four guns were put out of action, two being 'practically uprooted'.
-A new battery position had to be selected behind a row of ruined houses on the Brielen road north-west of Ypres.Penstone, pp. 57–61.
+A new battery position had to be selected behind a row of ruined houses on the Brielen road north-west of Ypres.